faros-ai/airbyte-connectors/sources/datadog-source/README.md

 ## Testing

-From the DataDog source directory execute:
+From the Datadog source directory execute:

 ```sh
 $ npm t